After departure of Voice of America editors, new Trump-appointed overseer fires heads of four sister organizations

 The speed and sweep of the firings — Pack began work only Monday after a bruising Senate confirmation battle — raised fears that Trump was trying to exert greater control over the output of such venerable organizations as Radio Free Europe/Radio Liberty, Radio Free Asia, Middle East Broadcasting and the Open Technology Fund, the agencies whose heads Pack removed via a brief letter late Wednesday.

-Pack, a conservative filmmaker who has previously run the Corporation for Public Broadcasting, had the support of Steve Bannon, Trump’s former campaign chief executive and White House advisor, during his long confirmation battle.
-Trump and the White House jumpstarted the stalled nomination in April by publicly attacking VOA, claiming that its reporting was “propaganda” in support of China and Iran.
+Pack, a conservative filmmaker who has previously run the Corporation for Public Broadcasting, had the support of Stephen K. Bannon, Trump’s former campaign chief executive and White House adviser, during his long confirmation battle.
+Trump and the White House jump-started the stalled nomination in April by publicly attacking VOA, claiming that its reporting was “propaganda” in support of China and Iran.

 Representatives of USAGM, formerly known as the Broadcasting Board of Governors, did not respond to a request for comment about the firings.